jannisg/jQuery-Swiffy/readme.md

 # jQuery Swiffy
-## A tiny little object of fun and sounds.
+## A tiny little object of sounds and fun.

 To use please read the description below which should explain most of swiffy's functions.